transatlantic-comppsych/fmriprep_qa_guide/README.md

 # Functionals
 ## Susceptibility distortion correction
 * The brains displayed here are functional volumes before and after distortion correction.
 The blue line is the grey matter/ white matter boundary derived from the anatomical scans
-* The brain after the distorion correction should be better alligned with boundary derived from the functional
+* The brain after the distortion correction should be better aligned with boundary derived from the functional
-* The after should also appear less distored and shaped more like a normal brain, this may be subtle when the distortion correction is working, but can really, really stand out when it fails.
+* The after should also appear less distorted and shaped more like a normal brain, this may be subtle when the distortion correction is working, but can really, really stand out when it fails.

 ## Alignment of functional and anatomical MRI data (surface driven)
 * Mouse over to transition back and forth between "fixed" and "moving".
 Fixed displays the red and blue lines of the freesurfer surfaces on the anatomical image.
 Moving displays the functional that has been aligned to the structural while retaining the red and blue lines of the grey matter and white matter surface from the anatomical.